What are your Shipping Costs?

 It does make soaked hay much more palatable, so it is often used to encourage horses to eat soaked hay.

-You can generally take the hay out of the steamer and serve it straight away, especially if it is in a hay-net.
-The net and outer surface will be hot (like a cup of coffee) but will cool rapidly out of the steamer bin.
+You can generally take the hay out of the steamer and feed it to your horse after about 5 minutes, especially if it is in a hay-net.
+The net and hay will be hot (like a cup of coffee) but will cool rapidly out of the steamer bin.

 Don't thrust a bare hand in the middle of a net or loose hay, though - it will hold high temperatures for 10-20 minutes and you might get a burn.